YuriGalias/AQA_Test_task/Soft_Industry/README.md

 ```

 The test results will be recorded in the `target/site/serenity` directory.

-## Generating the reports
-Since the Serenity reports contain aggregate information about all of the tests, they are not generated after each individual test (as this would be extremenly inefficient).
-Rather, The Full Serenity reports are generated by the `serenity-maven-plugin`.
-You can trigger this by running `mvn serenity:aggregate` from the command line or from your IDE.

 They reports are also integrated into the Maven build process: the following code in the `pom.xml` file causes the reports to be generated automatically once all the tests have completed when you run `mvn verify`?